-One of the best spots to take in the blazing colors of fall is at Planting Fields on Long Island’s Gold Coast.
+One of the best spots to take in the blazing colors of fall is at the Planting Fields on Long Island’s Gold Coast.
 This magnificent estate was owned by the Coe family in the 20th century and boasts over 400-acres of stunning gardens designed by the Olmsted Brothers, a renowned landscape architectural firm best known for their design of the gardens at New York’s Central Park.
-Take in the estates serene colors and be sure to visit their new outdoor art exhibition “The Great Bird Blind Debate” by artists Mark Dion and David Brooks.
+Take in the estate’s serene colors and be sure to visit the outdoor art exhibition “The Great Bird Blind Debate” by artists Mark Dion and David Brooks.
 The exhibition frames the artists dueling views on birdwatching or “birding” as an activity and birders as a distinct community.
 The bird sanctuary garden was completely replanted for the exhibition with native plants to ensure birds would thrive in the environment.

 Subscribe to our YouTube Channel and tune in weekly to see where we are off to next.
 Head to DiscoverLongIsland.com/TV for a full episode guide, LiLi’s “Best of Long Island” playlist, and an interactive map of locations featured on Long Island TV.
 Please connect with us at email@example.com if you are interested in being a featured destination on the show.

 Sands Point Preserve has 3 spectacular mansions: Falaise, Hempstead House, and Castle Gould.
 With miles of trails and a beautiful garden, you can walk the grounds as you enjoy the view of the Long Island Sound.
 With Port Washington close by, you can spend some time at the amazing shops and restaurants as well.